ResearchScientist/Notes-Project-Management/Project-Lifecycle/1-Initiate/Assumptions.md

 Follow up on  high risk  / high likeliness assumptions to confirm that the assumption did not occur or if it did that the mitigation plan was enacted and was effective.

 Document the outcome and close the assumption.

+# Assumption Categories

+A few examples of categories for assumptions.

+- costs
+- engagement
+- environmental
+- expertise
+- infrastructure
+- market
+- productivity
+- quality
+- resources
+- schedule
+- scope
+- skill level
+- stakeholders

+# Common Assumptions

+A few examples of the most common assumptions.

+- project team members have the expertise to perform their roles
+- stakeholders understand the goals and objectives
+- project will be delivered on schedule
+- project scope will not significantly change
+- required resources will be accessible, functional, and adequate
+- project team members will collaborate and communicate effectively
+- all risks have been identified and addressed